 - If you can’t find strawberry candy melts, no problem.
 The extract still adds plenty of flavors.
 You can use normal pink candy melts instead.

-- If you don’t have pink candy melts available, use white candy melts and add pink food coloring to achieve desired pink color.
+- If you don’t have pink candy melts available, use white candy melts and add pink food coloring to achieve the desired pink color.